 “Open the account as soon as you can,” advised Weiss.
 “You can even open it before you have children if you’re planning to have them.
 The longer the account is open, the more opportunity there is for the amounts in the account to grow.”

-While there are some drawbacks to 529 plans, they are one of the few tax-advantaged ways to save for college.
+While there are some drawbacks to 529 plans, they are a tax-advantaged way to invest, specifically for college.
 By saving religiously, you can ensure you have enough money in the bank to help your child pay for their education.

 For more tips on how to pay for school, check out our guide to paying for college.